hfarruda/deeplearningtutorial/README.md

 H. F. de Arruda, A. Benatti, C. H. Comin, L. da F. Costa, "Learning Deep Learning (CDT-15)," 2019.

-## Acknowledgements
+## Acknowledgments
 Henrique F. de Arruda acknowledges FAPESP for sponsorship (grant no. 2018/10489-0).
+H. F. de Arruda also thanks Soremartec S.A. and Soremartec Italia, Ferrero Group, for partial financial support (from 1st July 2021).
+His funders had no role in study design, data collection, and analysis, decision to publish, or manuscript preparation.
 Alexandre Benatti thanks Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
-Luciano da F. Costa thanks CNPq (grant no. 307085/2018-0) and NAP-PRP-USP for sponsorship.
+Luciano da F. Costa thanks CNPq (grant no. 307085/2018-0) and FAPESP (proc.
+15/22308-2) for sponsorship.
 César H. Comin thanks FAPESP (Grant Nos.
-15/18942-8 and 18/09125-4) for financial support.
-This work has been supported also by FAPESP grants 11/50761-2 and 2015/22308-2.
+2018/09125-4 and 2021/12354-8) for financial support.
+This work has been supported also by FAPESP grants 11/50761-2 and 15/22308-2.